markplewis/pb-fusion-movies/README.md

 5. Run database migrations (if applicable)
 6. Paste the required data into the `.env` file

-While Fusion is running, if you don't see changes to your code reflected in your browser, then tru running the following in a separate terminal tab:
+While Fusion is running, if you don't see changes to your code reflected in your browser, then try running the following in a separate terminal tab:
 ```
 # This may or may not help
 npx fusion rebuild